skaes/logjam-tools/specs/producer_protocol.md

 ## Constraints

-* The client MUST use either DEALER or a push socket.
-If a push socket is used, the message stream is restricted to messages described by the async-data-msg rule above.
+* The client MUST use either DEALER or a PUSH socket.
+If a PUSH socket is used, the message stream is restricted to messages described by the async-data-msg rule above.